Gillingham railway station (Dorset)

-Gillingham railway station is in Gillingham, Dorset, England.
+Gillingham railway station serves the town of Gillingham, Dorset, England.
 It is on the West of England Main Line, 105 mi 23 chain down the line from London Waterloo.
 Today it is managed by South Western Railway.
 The main offices, designed by Sir William Tite, stand on the north side of the line.

-It is commonly suffixed as Gillingham (Dorset) to distinguish it from the station of the same name in Kent.
+It is commonly suffixed as Gillingham (Dorset) to avoid confusion with a station of the same name in Kent.

 History

 On 3 April 1856 Miss Seymour, sister of the company’s chairman, dug the first ceremonial sod for the Salisbury and Yeovil Railway (S&YR) at Gillingham.
 Three years later, on 2 May 1859, the railway from Salisbury opened to Gillingham, and was completed to Hendford station at Yeovil on 1 June 1860.
 The station was close to the town centre.
 The main offices and goods shed were on the north side of the line, further sidings to serve a brickworks were added on the other side of the line, and a signal box opened in 1875.
 Trains were provided for the S&YR by the London and South Western Railway (LSWR), which bought out the smaller company in 1878.
 In the twentieth century the LSWR operated motor bus services from Gillingham station to Mere, Zeals and Shaftesbury.